A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving: LLMs for Optimization Solving

 \subsubsection{\textbf{Algorithm Configuration}}

-The performance of EAs is strongly influenced by hyperparameter and operator configurations.
-Traditionally, configuration has been studied through static tuning \cite{huang2019survey} and dynamic control \cite{karafotias2014parameter}.
-In recent years, dynamic configuration has become particularly prominent, largely driven by RL methods \cite{chen2020self, pei2024learning, zhang2024improved}, given the natural alignment between the Markov Decision Process (MDP) framework \cite{puterman1990markov} and adaptive configuration.
-However, RL-based approaches usually require problem-specific training, leading to high computational costs and limited generalization.
-Leveraging their reasoning abilities, LLMs provide a promising alternative by analyzing optimization features and recommending adaptive configurations without extensive retraining.
+Algorithm configuration determines hyperparameters and operator choices that strongly influence EA performance.
+Conventional research distinguishes offline tuning from online control.
+Recent MetaBBO methods formulate online control as a Markov decision process \cite{puterman1990markov} and learn policies through reinforcement learning \cite{chen2020self, pei2024learning, zhang2024improved}.
+However, these policies usually require problem-specific training and may generalize poorly outside the training distribution.
+LLMs offer a training-free alternative that maps observed search features to configuration decisions, although their ability to control numerical parameters remains uncertain.

-Several representative works illustrate this direction.
-Kramer \textit{et al.} introduced an LLM-based feedback loop for both static tuning \cite{kramer2024large} and dynamic control \cite{kramer2024llama} of evolutionary strategies.
-Custode \textit{et al.} \cite{custode2024investigation} applied an OPRO-based mechanism, feeding optimization trajectories back to the LLM for step-size control, and additionally prompted the model to justify its parameter updates.
-Zhang \textit{et al.} \cite{zhang2025laos} addressed the redundancy of trajectory-based feedback by proposing a meta-prompt built on features from the solution space, decision space, and optimization process.
-They further integrated traditional adaptive control and prior optimization experience to enable LLM-guided adaptive operator selection.
+Existing studies apply LLMs to both static tuning and dynamic control.
+Kramer \textit{et al.} introduce LLM-based feedback loops for static parameter tuning \cite{kramer2024large} and dynamic control \cite{kramer2024llama} in evolution strategies.
+Custode \textit{et al.} \cite{custode2024investigation} feed optimization trajectories to an OPRO-style controller for step-size adaptation and ask the model to justify each update.
+LAOS \cite{zhang2025laos} reduces the redundancy of full trajectories by constructing a meta-prompt from features of the solution space, decision space, and search process; it then combines these features with prior optimization knowledge for adaptive operator selection.
+Algorithm-generation frameworks such as EoH \cite{liu2024evolution} and LLaMEA \cite{van2024llamea} also tune parameters, but their primary objective is to generate algorithms rather than configure a fixed EA.

-It is worth noting that some algorithm generation frameworks also involve hyperparameter tuning.
-For example, EoH \cite{liu2024evolution} employs prompt templates for parameter tuning during heuristic mutation, while LLaMEA \cite{van2024llamea} integrates hyperparameter optimization to reduce iteration costs.
-However, the primary contribution of these works lies in algorithm generation rather than EA configuration, and thus they fall outside the strict scope of configuration research.